What Are Stop Words in SEO?

 When an element is seen by users and used to decide whether to click on (or stay on) your page, you should always prioritize user experience.

-The reality is that stop words aren't something that most marketers need to worry about.
-By understanding what they are and how search engines process them, you're better equipped to make the right decisions around using them.
+The reality is that stop words aren't something most marketers need to worry about.
+But by understanding what they are and how search engines process them, you're better equipped to make the right decisions around using them.

-Ignore the advice to remove them from titles and headings as this can harm user experience, but consider excluding them from your page URLs if you need to shorten them and it doesn't change the context.
+Ignore the advice to remove stop words from titles and headings as this can harm user experience, but consider excluding them from your page URLs if you need to shorten them and it doesn't change the context.

-Always put your users first, and you'll usually find that this is also the best thing for search engines, too.
+Always put your users first, and you'll usually find that this is the best thing for SEO results, too.